Background

 So this is not a new phenomenon, but in the case of the narcissist, because of his fragility, because of his vulnerability, and all narcissists are compensatory.

-The all narcissism, pathological narcissism, is a compensatory mechanism.
+The narcissist, pathological narcissism, is a compensatory mechanism.
 It compensates for an innate sense of inferiority, inadequacy, known as the bad object.

 In short, in a healthy person, shame, negative affectivity, guilt, conscience, they lead to growth.
 They lead to personal development.

-In the narcissist, shame and similar negative affects, envy and so on, they lead to disintegration.
+In the narcissist, shame and similar negative effects, envy and so on, they lead to disintegration.
 They lead to a process known as decompensation.

 So it is possible for the narcissist to modify himself by acting in a way which he would consider or humiliating in front of the introjects or the internal objects in his mind.